Do you shy away from inviting people into your home? Well, ‘tis the season for simple hospitality ideas!

 Making your home comfortable can be done very easily.
 By putting on some worship music, lighting a candle, or sitting down at the kitchen table with a cup of coffee or lemon water; it will prepare everyone’s heart for a deeper level of intimacy during fellowship.

-In closing I want to ask you a personal question.
-What prevents you from opening your home for hospitality?
+So, what prevents you from opening your home for hospitality?
 Maybe we can help each other find ways to open our homes to others who are in need of knowing our Lord and Savior.

 ~ Timberley Gray